SirRicSteel/TheosResearch.org/governance/THEOS_Functional_Time.md

 ## 1. Purpose

-This document defines **Functional Time** — the philosophical and technical foundation that enables THEOS to accumulate consequence-based wisdom without requiring consciousness, memory of specific interactions, or subjective experience.
+This document defines **Functional Time** — the philosophical and technical foundation that enables THEOS to accumulate consequence-based wisdom without requiring recursive refinement, memory of specific interactions, or subjective experience.

 Functional Time is THEOS's unique contribution to AI governance.
 It answers the question: